Healthy travel snacks that are easy to pack!

 Snack: Fresh cut veggies + hummus

-Dinner: 1 Bag of Pre-Mixed Salad + olive oil/dressing (add this at home & shake with lettuce, discard remaining liquid) + chopped vegetables + grilled chicken (you can mix all of this in the salad bag to save space and avoid bring an extra container)
+Dinner: 1 Bag of Pre-Mixed Salad + olive oil/dressing (add this at home & shake with lettuce, discard remaining liquid) + chopped vegetables + rotisserie or grilled chicken (you can mix all of this in the salad bag to save space and avoid bring an extra container)

 Meal Prep Guide for Home & Travel

 If you are interested in learning how to prepare meals at home and during travel, our meal prep guide will teach you everything you need to know to get started!

 - Meal prep tools

 - How to get food through TSA